ptlthg/SkyHanni/docs/FEATURES.md

 - Minion name display with minion tier.
 - **Minion Craft Helper** - Show how many more items you need to upgrade the minion in your inventory.
 Especially useful for bingo.
++ Added Minion Upgrade Helper. - Ovi_1 (https://github.com/hannibal002/SkyHanni/pull/2589)
+    + Added a button in the Minion menu to obtain required items for the next upgrade from Sacks or Bazaar.
+    + Opens Bazaar if items aren't found in Sacks.
+    + Shows the cost of required items and total upgrade cost.

 + Shows how much skill experience you will get when picking up items from the minion storage. - Thunderblade73